-In today’s world where child sexual abuse, sex slavery, and sexual violence have become rampant, Google seems to recognize that the promotion of pornography contributes to the growing public health crisis of exploitation.
+In today’s world where child sexual abuse, sex slavery, and sexual violence have become rampant, Google seems to recognize that the promotion of pornography contributes to the crisis of exploitation.
 We applaud Google for stepping up as a global leader and for working to implement further cut backs to pornography and sexual exploitation.
 They have recently changed their policies to prohibit pornography and explicit content in AdWords and GooglePlay and have made some improvements with SafeSearch and YouTube, though both still need continued work.
 These welcome changes indicates that Google is serious about curbing sexual exploitation and we hope to see more efforts on their part.

 We expect Google to continue these changes across their platforms and explain below some of the remaining shortcomings.